Drug Use by State: 2020’s Problem Areas

 Note: This binary metric measures the availability or absence of drug treatment programs for pregnant women in a state.

-Sources: Data used to create this ranking were collected from U.S. Census Bureau, Bureau of Labor Statistics, Centers for Disease Control and Prevention, Federal Bureau of Investigation, Substance Abuse and Mental Health Services Administration, U.S. Drug Enforcement Administration, Child and Adolescent Health Measurement Initiative, Project Know, the Pew Charitable Trusts, Guttmacher Institute, OHS Health & Safety Services, CVS Health, IMS Institute for Healthcare Informatics and Recovery.org.
+Sources: Data used to create this ranking were collected from U.S. Census Bureau, Bureau of Labor Statistics, Centers for Disease Control and Prevention, Federal Bureau of Investigation, Substance Abuse and Mental Health Services Administration, U.S. Drug Enforcement Administration, Child and Adolescent Health Measurement Initiative, Project Know, the Pew Charitable Trusts, Guttmacher Institute, OHS Health & Safety Services, IMS Institute for Healthcare Informatics, Recovery.org and WalletHub research.

 Was this article helpful?